 The show Futurama, by Matt Groening, takes place around the year 3000 and focuses on a pizza delivery boy who has been unfrozen after being cryogenically frozen for the past 1000 years.
-Upon arriving in the future he meets a relative of his, who is a genius scientist and owns a delivery service.
-The main character, Fry, upon working there meets a Cyclops named Leela and a robot named Bender, as well as a host of other characters.
+Upon a

 The episode that I decided to summarize and dissect was the episode in which the Planet Express ship crash lands on a planet inhabited by Amazonian women and ruled by a femputer (female computer) which turns out to be a female robot.
 Upon discovering the crew, the